rsActor

 rsActor is a lightweight, Tokio-based actor framework in Rust focused on providing a simple and efficient actor model for local, in-process systems.
 It emphasizes clean message-passing semantics and straightforward actor lifecycle management while maintaining high performance for Rust applications.

-Note: This project is actively evolving.
+Note: This project is actively evolving and is already being used in production products under active development.
 While core APIs are stable, some features may be refined in future releases.

 Core Features